Upper Canada College KEY INSIGHTS

 ON THE PHYSICAL ENVIRONMENT

 Many of the buildings are quite old, and some spaces show their age a bit, though never to a fault.
 They grant a sense of place.
-Of the 42 classrooms and labs at the Upper School, 31 have been renovated in the past few years, the most recent of which is a dedicated design lab. … The understanding is that different students study in different ways, and it’s important to allow for collaboration around inquiry-based activities.
+Of the 42 classrooms and labs at the Upper School, 31 have been renovated in the past few years, the most recent of which is a dedicated design lab.
+The most recent renovation is to the Upper School’s East Wing.… The understanding is that different students study in different ways, and it’s important to allow for collaboration around inquiry-based activities.

 ON SCHOOL LEADERSHIP